Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 MA "Mmmm. <i>El whisky</i> tasting <i>bueno</i> after days on the trail!"<br>
 W "Well, we're at Copper Branch.
 Now what?"<br>
 A "We got to get to West Field Mines.
-There we'll find the special explosives."<br>
+There we will find the special explosives."<br>
 MO "...Well..."<br>
 W "Whats that, Morrison?"<br>
 MO "...I don't think we have enough money for the explosives."<br>
 W "Huh?
 We robbed a bank!
 We're rolling in the dough!"<br>
-MO "Those civil war-time explosives are rare, since they don't make them anymore.
+MO "Those civil-war-time explosives are rare, since they don't make them anymore.
 And they only get rarer each year."<br>
 MO "I doubt we have enough money for both blowing up the jail AND the continental train."<br>
 W "Well fuck..."<br>
 A "We didn't come here for nothing, did we!?!"<br>